 Long Branch Stream Valley Park, along the southwestern edge of the Plan area, is the only natural area in this part of Takoma Park.
-Even though water quality is poor and the stream has been harmed by erosion, the stream's environmental buffers have preserved mature forest along the stream.
-These buffers provide wildlife habitat and recreational opportunities for residents.
+Even though water quality is poor and the stream has been harmed by erosion, the stream valley has mature forest along the stream.
+This forest provides wildlife habitat and recreational opportunities for residents.
 Long Branch and Sligo Creek Stream Valley Parks connect Takoma Park to other natural areas outside of the Plan area.

-- Reduce impervious surfaces by requiring porous pavers to the greatest practical extent. - Incorporate vegetated roofs, walls, gardens, and planters into all new building designs to maximize onsite stormwater retention. - Require all new building construction to incorporate green roofs. - Increase tree canopy by planting new trees along streets and within existing neighborhoods. - Add stormwater management along New Hampshire Avenue and University Boulevard wherever possible by: - coordinating stormwater management designs with Prince George's County and the City of Takoma Park - incorporating stormwater infiltration and on site retention into new green open spaces. - encouraging and supporting Montgomery County plans to repair stream bank damage caused by erosion
+- Reduce impervious surfaces by requiring porous pavers to the greatest practical extent. - Incorporate vegetated roofs, walls, gardens, and planters into all new building designs to maximize onsite stormwater retention. - Require all new building construction to incorporate green roofs. - Increase tree canopy by planting new trees along streets and within existing neighborhoods. - Add stormwater management along New Hampshire Avenue and University Boulevard wherever possible by: - coordinating stormwater management designs with Prince George's County and the City of Takoma Park - incorporating stormwater infiltration and on site retention into new green open spaces. - Encourage and support Montgomery County plans to repair stream bank damage caused by erosion.